d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 csv (comma-separated values) file `../data/house_tiny.csv`.
 Data stored in other formats may be processed in similar ways.
 The following `mkdir_if_not_exist`
 function ensures that the directory `../data` exists.
-The comment `#@save` is a special mark where the following function, class, or import statements are also saved in the `d2l` package so that later we can directly invoke the `mkdir_if_not_exist` function without redefining it.

 ```{.python .input}
 #@tab all